metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_ide_en.md

 # Other IDEs

-We don't yet have experince with code contributions that were created with e.g. Netbeans or IntelliJ.
+We don't yet have experince with code contributions that were created with Netbeans and are only getting started to [gain experience with IntelliJ](https://forum.metasfresh.org/t/development-environment-guide-with-intellij-and-kubernetes/1531).

 We don't think there is a need to dictate a particular IDE,

-however, when contributing, please make sure to text-format your contribution in a way that allows us to get a meaningfull diff. to that end, note that your IDE might be able to import our [Eclipse formatting spec](https://github.com/metasfresh/metasfresh-dev/blob/master/eclipse-config/eclipse_metas_formatter.xml).
+but when contributing, please make sure to text-format your contribution in a way that allows us to get a meaningfull diff. to that end, note that your IDE might be able to import our [Eclipse formatting spec](https://github.com/metasfresh/metasfresh-dev/blob/master/eclipse-config/eclipse_metas_formatter.xml).